 Shipping container homes have soared in popularity in recent years – and for good reason!
 A container can offer a stylish, budget-friendly and sustainable living space for you and your family.
 Recycling an unused shipping container is a fantastic way to lower your carbon footprint and save money on housing costs.
 Bespoke conversion services allow you to customise a shipping container to your exact requirements and design your perfect living space.

-Deciding whether to attach a roof to your shipping container is down to your personal preferences and budget.
+Deciding whether to attach a roof when you buy a container is down to your personal preferences and budget.
 Leaving your container without a roof may save you money upfront, but there are several long-term benefits to roofing your shipping container.
 With that in mind, here is everything you should know about attaching a roof to your shipping container.

 Benefits of installing a roof

 The biggest benefit of installing a roof on your shipping container is that it will make your property more energy-efficient and should lower your monthly energy bills.
 Hot air rises and this means that most heat in your home is lost through the top of your property.
 A roof will provide additional insulation and help to prevent heat from escaping out of your home.
 This, in turn, should reduce your energy usage and slash the cost of your utility bills.

 How to choose the best roofing style

 There are several different roofing styles to choose from, each with various pros and cons.
 You should weigh up the options carefully and select the best roofing style based on your preferences and budget.
 Here are some of the most popular container roof styles to consider:

 - Flat – Standard units already come with a flat roof and this may be adequate for some people.
 Leaving a flat roof may be the most affordable option, but it can make your roof susceptible to water pooling which may cause damage to your unit in the long run.